Irrigation Design & Components

 For reliability it is important to use commercial quality drip lines for watering hedges & trees, rather than consumer grade pipes.
 Commercial grade drip lines are manufactured to very high specifications, and designed to last 10 years.
 Access do not recommend the use of drip lines made from recycled car tyres, as these can have highly variable outputs, and can very quickly degrade and block.

 Access Irrigation specify drip line manufactured by one of the world's leading drip irrigation companies.
 The drip line is commercial grade, with high coefficients of uniformity and highly reliable, self cleaning drip nozzles.
-All drip lines are pressure compensated, ensuring that when used to the manufacturer’s specification, the output for each nozzle will always be the same.
+All drip irrigation system designs use pressure compensated nozzles, ensuring that when used to the manufacturer’s specification, the output for each nozzle will always be the same.
 For smaller projects, drip line and fittings can be ordered online.

-Access Irrigation have been providing irrigation systems for private landscape projects for nearly 30 years, working with many clients in London and the home counties, as well as further afield.
+Access Irrigation have been providing drip irrigation design for private landscape projects for nearly 30 years, working with many clients in London and the home counties, as well as further afield.

 Keep in touch